monikastrah/431-2020/labs/lab03/lab03.md

 # Question 3 (on the spread of the distribution)

-What is the inter-quartile range, and how does it compare to the standard deviation?
+What is the inter-quartile range of the waiting times, and how does it compare to the standard deviation of the waiting times?

 # Question 4 (on the shape of the distribution)

-Describe the shape of the distribution in a few complete sentences.
+Describe the shape of the waiting times distribution in a few complete sentences.
 You are welcome to use the histogram you built to help address these issues, and you may also be interested in building an additional plot or two - that’s your choice.
 You should address the following questions in your response.

   - Is the distribution multi-modal or unimodal?
 How do you know?
   - Is the distribution skewed (and if so, in which direction) or is it